AFC Asian Cup

 Australia joined the Asian confederation in 2007 and hosted the Asian Cup finals in 2015, winning the competition in the final against South Korea.
-The 2019 tournament was expanded from 16 teams to 24 teams, with the qualifying process doubling as part of the qualification for the 2018 FIFA World Cup.
+From the 2019 tournament forward, the number of teams was expanded from 16 teams to 24 teams, with the qualifying process doubling as part of the FIFA World Cup qualification.

 History

 Beginning

 A pan-Asian competition was first proposed after the end of World War II, but it was not implemented until the 1950s.
-Two years after the Asian Football Confederation (AFC) came into being in 1954, the first ever AFC Asian Cup was staged in Hong Kong with seven of the twelve founding members taking part, making the tournament the second oldest continental competition in the world.
+Two years after the Asian Football Confederation (AFC) came into being in 1954, the first ever AFC Asian Cup was staged in British Hong Kong with seven of the twelve founding members taking part, making the tournament the second oldest continental competition in the world.
 The qualifying process involved the hosts plus the winners of the various zones (Central, Eastern and Western).
 It was only a four-team tournament, a format that also existed for 1960 and 1964.
 Each sub-confederation already hosts their own biennial championship, each with varying degrees of interest.

-South Korea demonstrated its superiority in the early years of the competition as the country conquered the 1956 and 1960; this remains as South Korea's best achievements in the tournament.
+South Korea demonstrated its superiority in the early years of the competition as the country won the championship in both 1956 and 1960; this remains as South Korea's best achievements in the tournament.

 West Asian domination (1964–1988)

-After Hong Kong and South Korea hosting the two first editions, Israel was chosen as hosts of the 1964 AFC Asian Cup.
+After Hong Kong and South Korea hosted the two first editions, Israel was chosen as host of the 1964 AFC Asian Cup.
 Using the same format of the two previous editions, this tournament only had four teams and played in one single group to determine the champions.
 Israel eventually topped the tournament ahead of India with three wins.
 The format was updated to five teams in 1968 before it was expanded to six teams in 1972 and 1976.

 The tournament became the preserve of Iran who won three consecutive tournaments in 1968, 1972 and 1976, with Iran hosting the former and the latter.
-Iran stays as the only national team in Asia to have won three consecutive Asian Cups.
+Iran remains as the only national team in Asia to have won three consecutive Asian Cups.
 The 1972 final was notable as it was the first Asian Cup to use the group stage-knockout phase format, which was followed in the subsequent tournaments with some alternation.
-However, the tournament was marked with a dark note when Israel was expelled from the AFC in 1972 due to Arab–Israeli conflict.
+Israel was expelled from the AFC in 1972 due to the Arab–Israeli conflict.

 From 1980 to 1988, the number of teams taking part expanded to ten, but West Asian countries continued their domination in the 1980s with Kuwait becoming the first Arab country to win the championship in 1980 held at home soil, beating South Korea 3–0 in the final.
-Saudi Arabia, after an initial poor start, began to emerge as the country qualified, then won two consecutive Asian trophies in 1984 and 1988, overcame both China and South Korea.
+Saudi Arabia, after an initial poor start, began to emerge as the country qualified, then won two consecutive Asian trophies in 1984 and 1988, overcoming both China and South Korea.
 Both tournaments were Saudi Arabia's debuts in any major competitions.